 Tal Nitzán is an award winning Israeli poet, writer, editor and a major translator of Hispanic literature.
-Author of six poetry books, two novels and six children's book, and editor of three poetry anthologies.
+Author of seven poetry books, two novels and six children's book, and editor of three poetry anthologies.
 She has resided in Buenos Aires, Bogotá and New York.
 Currently lives in Tel Aviv.

 Her poems have been translated to more than 20 languages, and appeared in numerous magazines and anthologies.
 Thirteen collections of her work were published in Lithuanian (2009), in Italian (2010, 2013), in French (2011, 2016), in Spanish (2012, 2013, 2020), in Portuguese (2013), in English (2014) and in German (2015).